An interview with Deepak Chopra: Total Meditation

 DC: Although I wrote a whole book about it, intellectual understanding isn’t necessary compared with the experience of the meditative state.
 Understanding gets you into the picture, so to speak, but then you have to make the picture your own, which involves actually meditating.

 You say that “if it’s true that we ourselves are the source of evil, then a practical solution to evil presents itself: get unstuck.”
 What does getting unstuck involve and how does it make us less evil?

 DC: I have felt for decades that so-called evil isn’t cosmic, and it isn’t built into human nature.
 We get stuck in self-defeating and destructive states for all kinds of reasons.
 People do bad things because they mistakenly believe in their actions and attitudes.
 If you unlock these underlying beliefs and attitudes, the elements of evil evaporate.
 We only do things we believe in, after all.
 Remove the belief, and the action disappears.

-DC: All goals are achieved by first becoming aware of them, second, identifying with the goal as valuable, and third, discovering that you yourself can reach that goal.
+DC: All goals are achieved in three stages: first by becoming aware of them, second, by identifying with the goal as valuable, and third, by discovering that you yourself can reach that goal.
 All three steps are achieved in consciousness before any action is taken, which is why becoming more aware is vitally important.

 Safety and security

 Love and belonging

 Personal meaning and value

 I think all seven are immediately understood by everyone, but what differs is how we individually interpret and carry out each goal.
 That’s what I try to embrace a strategy applicable to everyone in their own way.